ibm-cloud-docs/loadbalancer-service/about.md

 * Usage-based pricing
 * Monitoring
     * Monitors the Throughput, Active Connections and Connection Rate metrics for HTTP, HTTPS, and TCP protocols over user specified time intervals.
 Refer to [Monitoring Metrics](monitoring-metrics.html) for additional details.
+* Layer 7 Support
+    * HTTP/HTTPS traffic is routed to different backend services based on the HTTP header, and is done using policies and rules.
+Rules are used to classify the traffic and are based on the HTTP header fields.
+When the traffic matches all the rules, an action specified by the policy is taken.